IsoardiMarius/AWS-Examples/README.md

 # AWS-Examples

-A Codebase okf all the AWS Examples used through AWS Certifications Study Courses.
+A Codebase of all the AWS Examples used through AWS Certifications Study Courses.